KQM-git/TCL/characters/geo/gorou.md

 When **General's Glory** is in the "**Impregnable**" or "**Crunch**" states, it will also heal active characters within its AoE by 50% of Gorou's own DEF every 1.5s.

 * The healing is dynamic and does not snapshot Gorou's DEF on cast.

 {% endtab %}

 {% tab title="C5" %}
 ### **Striking Hound: Thunderous Force**

 Increases the Level of **Juuga: Forward Unto Victory** by 3.
+Maximum upgrade level is 15.

 {% endtab %}

 {% tab title="C6" %}
 ### **Valiant Hound: Mountainous Fealty**

-For 12s after using **Inuzaka All-Round Defense** or **Juuga: Forward Unto Victory**, increases the CRIT DMG of all nearby party members' Geo DMG based on the buff level of the skill's field at the time of use:
+For 12s after using **Inuzaka All-Round Defense** or **Juuga: Forward Unto Victory**, increases the CRIT DMG of all nearby party members' **Geo DMG** based on the buff level of the skill's field at the time of use:
 * "**Standing Firm**": +10%
 * "**Impregnable**": +20%
 * "**Crunch**": +40%